Solidity vs FunC

 FunC is a high-level language used to program smart contracts on TON Blockchain.
 It is a domain-specific, C-like, statically typed language.

-Differences of Solidity and FunC
+Differences between Solidity and FunC

 Storage layout